Disney Cruise Line

 Review of Global Dream

 The 2025-built MS Global Dream cruise ship (currently under construction in Germany) is the first of two GLOBAL class units ordered by the shipowner GHK-Genting Hong Kong (1993-founded/2022-defunct) for the company's Asian subsidiaries/brands Dream Cruises and Star Cruises.
 The first liner (Global Dream) was scheduled for launch in 2020 (inauguration in December) but, due to the Coronavirus crisis was postponed for 2022-Q1.

-By passenger capacity (9500 max plus 2200 crew / total 11700), GHK Global-Class is currently the world's largest cruise liner ever built.
+By passenger capacity (9500 max plus 2200 crew, or total 11700 as initially designed), GHK Global-Class represented the world's largest cruise liners ever built.

 History - construction and ownership